 But, it's sensitive to language acquisition.

-Neuroscience studies (Petitto) show that ASL speaking activates the same linguistic regions of the left brain as English speaking!
+Neuroscience studies (Petitto) show that ASL speaking/listening activates the same linguistic regions of the left brain as English speaking/listening!
 What does it mean?
-The brain is amodal -- that is, the brain sees no difference between lips and hands.
+The brain is amodal -- that is, the brain sees no difference between the lips and the hands.
 It only sees language.

 Linguistic studies also show similar language milestones, phonological acquisition, and language development in signing and speaking children from birth.
 Both groups make same kinds of errors.
 For example, pronoun reversal errors at around 18 months in ASL and English respectively.

-Signed languages have all linguistic features in linguistics as found in spoken languages -- phonology (the irony of this "phono" affix which reflects phonocentrism), morphology, syntax, and so on.
+Signed languages have all linguistic features in linguistics as found in spoken languages -- phonology (the smallest units of language), morphology (how words are formed), syntax, and so on.

-These three things -- linguistic regions of the brain, same language developmental milestones, and the existence of signlan linguistics -- are an overwhelming evidence that speech is not central to language.
+These three things -- the linguistic regions of the brain, the similar language developmental milestones, and the existence of signlan linguistics -- are an overwhelming evidence that speech is not central to language.
 Signed and spoken languages are perfectly normal and equal.

 I love repeatedly quoting Dr Petitto's statement: "The human brain does not discriminate between the hands and the tongue.
 People discriminate, but not our biological human brain." -- Dr. Laura-Ann Petitto (Gallaudet Today, Spring 2012, p.
 17)

-One shouldn't be concerned about the sign language's interference with speech development, even it's untrue.
-But, one should be concerned about speech's interference with language development, in that unfortunate case, it's is true.
-See many hapless children with literacy and language delays.
+One shouldn't be concerned about the signing's interference with speech development, because it's untrue.
+But, one should be concerned about speech's interference with the language development; in that unfortunate case, it is true.
+See many hapless deaf children with literacy and language delays.

-Deaf children read and write English as another language as fluently as hearing children, given that they acquire a language (ASL) from manual babbling to first word and two-word utterances to full-fledged language.
+Deaf children read and write English as another language as fluently as hearing children, given that they acquire a language (ASL) from birth and go through the language acquistion milestones from manual babbling to first word and two-word utterances to full-fledged language.
+In parallel, they also learn English through fingerspelling and reading.

-A language is supposed to support a second language.
+A first language supports a second language.
 And two language enhance each other.
-Bilingualism is a beautiful, hot thing.
+Bilingualism is beautiful and highly beneficial.

 In the professional hearing and medical fields, sign language is often treated as a substitute of speech, a support to speech, a secondary method, and such.
 It's a dangerous mindset.
 Be mindful of this.

-Deaf baby must access to language first with its normal eyesight and acquire a language (Ameslan/ASL) first before she can acquire a second language (English, especially written).
+Deaf baby must have an access to language with its normal eyesight and acquire a language (Ameslan/ASL) first before or in parallel she can acquire a second language (English, especially written).

 Why training a deaf child's speech (modality) to accomplish producing a perfect word at age three and missing the first crucial two years window of language acquisition?